julian-forero/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

 Through this quickstart guide, you will explore how to get started with [Cortex Analyst](https://docs.snowflake.com/LIMITEDACCESS/snowflake-cortex/cortex-analyst-overview) to let business users "talk" to their structured data in Snowflake using natural language.

 ### What is Cortex Analyst?
 Cortex Analyst is fully managed solution that lets business users "talk" to their structured data in Snowflake using natural language.
-Powered by state-of-the-art Snowflake hosted LLMs it provides a convenient REST API for seamless integration into any application, while ensuring a high-precision experience.
+This [Cortex AI](https://www.snowflake.com/en/data-cloud/cortex/) service generates and then executes SQL queries from natural language questions enabling every user to ask analytical questions using familiar English.
+Powered by state-of-the-art Snowflake hosted LLMs, it provides a convenient REST API for seamless integration into any application, while optimizing for high-precision of results.

 ![cortex analyst gif](./assets/cortex.png)

 ### Why use Cortex Analyst?
 Cortex Analyst empowers business users to self-service data analysis through conversation, reducing dependency on data teams for ad hoc queries and speeding up time to insights and decisions.
-Cortex Analyst has a lower total cost of ownership (TCO) and improved accuracy compared to building your own "Talk to Your Data" (TTYD) solution from scratch.
+Cortex Analyst has a lower total cost of ownership (TCO) and improved accuracy compared to building your own "Talk to Your Data" (TTYD) or Text-to-SQL solution from scratch.

-This quickstart will focus on getting started with Cortex Analyst, teaching the mechanics of how to interact with the Cortex Analyst service and Semantic Model definitions to support TTYD on Snowflake.
+This quickstart will focus on getting started with Cortex Analyst, teaching the mechanics of how to interact with the Cortex Analyst service and how to set up the necessary Semantic Model definitions to support TTYD on Snowflake.

 ### What you will learn
 - How to construct and configure a Semantic Model for your data